love-everyday/Kingfisher/Kingfisher-3.0-Migration-Guide.md

 var requestModifier: ((inout URLRequest) -> Void)?
 ```

 > Use `.requestModifier` in `KingfisherOptionsInfo` instead.
-See [Modify a request before sending](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet#modify-a-request-before-sending) for mroe.
+See [Modify a request before sending](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet#modify-a-request-before-sending) for more.

 ---